 How you communicate your products can support your brand's meaning.
 Include influencers, social media, and SEO in the mix to get your products in front of the right people to start building awareness.

-Step 3: Grow Your Relationships through Brand Response
+Step 3: Grow your relationships through brand response

-As you build relationships, your brand equity will start to grow as you gain more loyal customers.
-The more advocates you create, the more people you can get in front of that will potentially do the same!
+As you build relationships, your brand equity will start to grow and you'll gain more loyal customers.

-In the past, businesses invested in traditional forms of market research to try and pin down brand equity, as well as tracking changes in equity over time.
-By traditional forms, we mean surveys, questionnaires, and focus groups.
+In the past, before social media and digital marketing, businesses invested in traditional forms of market research as well as tracking changes in equity over time.

 With these methods, brands would ask participants about things like:

-- Brand visibility and recognition: How quickly does a brand come to mind in response to need?
+• Brand visibility and recognition: How quickly does a brand come to mind in response to need?
 When a participant thinks of a particular product, which brands come to mind?

-- Value associations: What positive or negative feelings come to mind in relation to a brand?
+• Value associations: What positive or negative feelings come to mind in relation to a brand?
 What associations does the participant have in relation to a brand?
 For example, participants might consider a brand like Dior as elegant, sophisticated, and refined.

-- Brand differentiation: When a participant thinks of two competing brands, how distinct are they?
+• Brand differentiation: When a participant thinks of two competing brands, how distinct are they?
 What differences that come to mind when describing them?

-- Customer loyalty: How likely is a participant to commit to a brand’s offerings?
+• Customer loyalty: How likely is a participant to commit to a brand’s offerings?
 Does this level of commitment change to take into account factors like price and availability?

 However, traditional approaches to market research like surveys and focus groups have a lot of downsides.
 Namely:

-- Customers need to participate, and they don’t always feel like it
+• Participation: Customers need to participate, and they don’t always feel like it

-- Surveys and questionnaires only focus on past experience, giving a static impression of a product at a fixed point in time
+• Backward looking: Surveys and questionnaires only focus on past experience, giving a static impression of a product at a fixed point in time

-- Observer bias can lead to participants reverting to preconceived beliefs
+• Bias: Observer bias can lead to participants reverting to preconceived beliefs

-- Market research is time-consuming and expensive
+• Bandwidth & cost: Market research is time-consuming and expensive

-- It can be hard to get true market representativeness
+• Accuracy: It can be hard to get true market representativeness

-- Results are rarely able to be compared, unless a business engages the same participants over time
+• Lack of consistency: Results are rarely able to be compared, unless a business engages the same participants over time

 So, traditional approaches to market research aren’t always so great at measuring brand equity.
-Unfortunately, for most of history, these methods have been the only game in town.

-Let’s take a look at this in detail.
+Let’s take a look.

-It’s no exaggeration to say that social media has changed what it means to be a consumer, and have radically transformed the relationship between brand and audience.
+It’s no exaggeration to say that social media has changed what it means to be a consumer, and radically transformed the relationship between brand and audience.

 Before the rise of social media, consumers had a much smaller platform to voice opinions concerning brands and products.
 Besides recommending a product to friends and family, there was little a single consumer could do.